8 Dangerous Church Growth Myths Exposed Once And For All

 What works in the UK may not be effective in the US.

-What works in a small village in the jungles of northern Thailand may not work in Manhattan.
+What works in a small village in the jungles of northern Thailand may not work in downtown Manhattan.

-You can’t copy a church’s method and expect it to work.
-BUT you can take the principles and apply it to your local setting.
+You can’t copy a church’s method and expect it to work…

 You don’t have to reinvent the wheel – God hasn’t called us to be original at everything – He’s called us to be effective and bear much fruit.